 Kronborg Castle - UNESCO World Heritage

-Kronborg is one of Northern Europe’s finest Renaissance castles.
-It is world-famous as Hamlet’s and Shakespeare’s castle and is included on the UNESCO World Heritage List.
+Drama-packed Kronborg is one of Northern Europe’s finest Renaissance castles.
+It is world-famous as the setting for Shakespeare’s Hamlet, and is included on the UNESCO World Heritage List.

-The history of Kronborg Castle goes all the way back to 1420 where Eric of Pomerania built Krogen, a fortress which was to control the entrance to Oresund and collect the lucrative Sound Dues from the passing ships.
-The Sound Dues played an important role to Elsinore for more than 400 years.
-The money went to the King, however, the trade in connection with the Sound Dues made the town wealthy and famous all over the world.
+Kronborg Castle dates back to 1420 where Eric of Pomerania built Krogen, a fortress which was to control the entrance to Oresund and collect the lucrative Sound Dues from the passing ships.
+The Sound dues played an important role to Elsinore for more than 400 years.
+While the money went to the King, the trade, in connection with the Sound dues, made the town wealthy and famous all over the world.

-In the period 1574-1585, Frederik II built the sumptuous renaissance castle, Kronborg Castle, as a strong symbol of wealth and power.
-The Sound Dues financed the towers and steeples, copper roofs and sandstone ornaments.
+Between 1574 and 1585, Frederik II built the sumptuous renaissance castle, Kronborg Castle, as a strong symbol of wealth and power.
+The Sound dues financed the towers and steeples, copper roofs and sandstone ornaments.
 In the great period of Kronborg Castle in the late 16th century, sailors, businessmen, diplomats and aristocrats spoke of the magnificent castle and court in Elsinore with its pomp and splendour.

 UNESCO World Heritage

-UNESCO has inscribed a number of monuments, buildings, cultural landscapes and nature areas as world heritage because they hold an exceptional value to humanity and need to be protected.
-One of them was Kronborg Castle which was entered on UNESCO’s World Heritage List in 2000.
-Several Danish attractions are registered at UNESCO’s World Heritage, e.g. the Par Force Hunting Landscape in North Sealand.
+UNESCO inscribes monuments, buildings, cultural landscapes and natural areas as a world heritage when they hold an exceptional value to humanity and need to be protected.
+Kronborg Castle was entered on UNESCO's World Heritage List in 2000.
+Several other Danish attractions are registered at UNESCO's World Heritage, eg the Par Force Hunting Landscape in North Sealand.

 Events in and around Kronborg

-After your visit at Kronborg Castle, you could:
+After your visit to Kronborg Castle, you could:

 - Enjoy international street food at Værftet's food market